KyzaaDev/HByte/README.md

 # HashChecker
-just tool that i made after i learned hashlib in python
+A simple tool I made after learning about the hashlib module in Python.
+It's still under development